OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 Ner was the ancestor of Kish,

-> Kish was the progenitor of Saul,
+> Kish was father to Saul,
 > Saul was the father of Jonathan, Malchi-shua, Abinadab, and Eshbaal.

 ---